facebookresearch/habitat-lab/habitat-lab/habitat/articulated_agents/humanoids/README.md

 ```
 python -m pytest test/test_humanoid.py:test_humanoid_controller
 ```
-Which will generate a sequence of a human walking in an empty plane.
+This will generate an animation of a human walking on an empty plane.

 ### SequentialPoseController